t-beigbeder/otvl_blog/docs/blog/k3s-gpu-node.md

-So we can start by reading the Kubernetes's documentation page [Schedule GPUs | Kubernetes](https://kubernetes.io/docs/tasks/manage-gpus/scheduling-gpus/), which is a perfect entry point, and which by the way provide us a pointer to a NVIDIA useful document (NVIDIA Device Plugin for Kubernetes), yet not the main one we will use.
+So we can start by reading the Kubernetes's documentation page [Schedule GPUs | Kubernetes](https://kubernetes.io/docs/tasks/manage-gpus/scheduling-gpus/), which is a perfect entry point, and which by the way provides us a pointer to a NVIDIA useful document (NVIDIA Device Plugin for Kubernetes), yet not the main one we will use.

 As far as NVIDIA is concerned, we will later have to deal with the vendor's entry point: